mbizhani/mbizhani.github.io/_drafts/docker01.md

 `docker container exec CONTAINER` | Execute a command inside the container `docker container logs CONTAINER` | Display the standard output of the container as logs

-- `IMAGE` - Each image has a specific name to be addressed on a registry.
-The `IMAGE` reference in simple form on Docker Hub registry is:
+- `IMAGE` - each image has a specific name to be addressed on a registry.
+On Docker Hub, the simple form of `IMAGE` is:
   > `IMAGE_NAME[:TAG]`

   `TAG` is optional and its default value is `latest`.
 However, defining a specific tag is highly recommended to assure you about the version of the used image.